-Authorities have been holding Celik, a member of the pro-Kurdish HDP in pre-trial detention in the Sincan prison in capital Ankara since her arrest in April.
+Authorities have been holding Celik in pre-trial detention in the Sincan prison in capital Ankara since her arrest in April.

 Police arrested her in Mus on the grounds of being affiliated with an armed "terrorist" organization as a part of an ongoing government clampdown on Kurdish politicians countrywide.

 She had to be present at her fourth trial in the Mus court via teleconference from the Ankara prison, reported Kurdistan 24's Turkish language service.

 In her defense, Celik said her attendance at the PKK funerals was a human duty and the case against her was politically motivated.